 13. Free tools are awesome!

-The reason I listed free tools as a lead magnet sample because it is a great opportunity to collect high quality leads for your business.
+The reason I listed free tools as a lead magnet sample because it is an excellent opportunity to collect high-quality leads for your business.

 CoSchedule has a Headline Analyzer, which is a great free tool and helped them gain tremendous exposure and tons of leads.

-Calculators are great for generating leads: solve a problem your audience has in an interactive way!
+Calculators are great for generating leads: solve a problem your audience has interactively!

 It explicitly shows you the pain you face and offer you a solution via its service.